adblanc/twit-thread/README.md

 TEST_access_token_secret=xxxx
 ```
 You can add a .env file at the root of the folder as we're using [dotenv module](https://github.com/motdotla/dotenv)

+/!\Be aware that those precise tests will produce tweets and therefore might pollute the twitter account you've setup.

 <!-- CONTRIBUTING -->
 ## Contributing